b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 ...

-* Mitra, Rajandralala (ed.)
+* Mitra, Rajendralala (ed.)
 (1876a).
 'Notices of Sanskrit MSS.: Series I; No. X; Vol. III; Part III'.
 Published under orders ofvthe Government of Bengal.
 Calcutta, Bengal, India: The Baptist Mission Press.
 Source: https://archive.org/details/s1noticesofsansk03benguoft (accessed: Tuesday, July 29, 2025)

 **Purport:**<br>
 Mitra (1874), Mitra (1875a), Mitra (1876a) and (1876b) are all appended and collected together as the four parts of volume three.

-* Mitra, Rajandralala (ed.)
+* Mitra, Rajendralala (ed.)
 (1876b).
 'Notices of Sanskrit MSS.: Series I; No. XI; Vol. III; Part IV'.
 Published under orders ofvthe Government of Bengal.
 Calcutta, Bengal, India: The Baptist Mission Press.
 Source: https://archive.org/details/s1noticesofsansk03benguoft (accessed: Tuesday, July 29, 2025)

 **Purport:**<br>
 Mitra (1874), Mitra (1875a), Mitra (1876a) and (1876b) are all appended and collected together as the four parts of volume three.